yiisoft/yii2-queue/README.md

     'file' => '/tmp/image.jpg',
 ]));
 ```
-Pushes job into queue that run after 5 min:
+To push a job into the queue that should run after 5 minutes:

 ```php
 Yii::$app->queue->delay(5 * 60)->push(new DownloadJob([